pu2clr/SI4844/README.md

 ## Playing with Arduino UNO or Pro Mini 5v and SI4844

  During my tests, I tried to work with regular voltage level converter also known as logic level converter.
-However, I had no success with these devices due to I2C communication.
+However, I had no success with these devices due to I2C communication incompatibility .

  Some device that I tried to use can be seen below.

- To make the Arduino 5V play with SI4844 I used the TCA9548A.
+ To make the Arduino 5V play with SI4844 I used the __TCA9548A__.
 It is an I2C Multiplexer Breakout Board 8 Channel Expansion Board.

 1. 1-to-8 Bidirectional Translating Switches
 2. I2C Bus and SMBus Compatible